cdnninja/yoto_ha/README.md

 You can enable logging for this integration specifically and share your logs, so I can have a deep dive investigation.
 To enable logging, enable via the gui or update your configuration.yaml like this, we can get more information in Configuration -> Logs page

+Debug can also be enabled via the interface.

 ```yaml config
 logger:
   default: warning